 - Opt for bulk food to avoid packaging waste.
 If you’re passionate about reducing landfill and keeping plastic out of oceans, buy bulk when you can.
 It also often ends up cheaper in the long run.

 - Research or avoid animal products.
-If you do include them, make sure the seafood and meat you serve are as ethically sourced as possible by supporting small, organic, free-range farms in your area.
+If you do include them, make sure the seafood and meat you serve are as responsibly-sourced as possible by supporting small, organic, free-range farms in your area.
 Otherwise, why not avoid animal products altogether and host an all-vegan party?
 The animals will thank you for it, and trust us—you won’t miss the meat.

 - Enjoy leftovers.
 Don’t toss those uneaten veggies in the bin.
 Encourage guests to bring reusable containers and send them home with lunch for the next day.
 If you have a lot left in your fridge, think outside the box for recipes that can incorporate what you have on hand.

 Finding your outfit

-We have all been in that situation where you are rummaging through your wardrobe, your closet, and—let’s face it—your dirty laundry in an attempt to pull together an outfit that looks stylish, effortless, and appropriate for the festive season.
+We have all been in that situation where you are rummaging through your wardrobe and—let’s face it—your dirty laundry in an attempt to pull together an outfit that looks stylish, effortless, and appropriate for the festive season.
 Here is some ethical fashion advice to help you find the right festive outfit on a budget: